Company Number: 4413282

-(e) If the members, at the National Council AGM at which a director retires by rotation, do not appoint another person in place of the retiring director he shall, if willing to act, be deemed to have been reappointed unless at the meeting it is resolved not to fill the vacancy or unless a resolution for his reappointment is put to the meeting and lost.
-If he is not reappointed or deemed to be reappointed, he shall retain office until the meeting appoints someone in his place, or if it does not do so, until the end of the meeting.
+(e) If the delegates at the National Council AGM at which a director retires by rotation do not appoint another person in place of the retiring director, such director shall, if willing to act, be deemed to have been reappointed unless at the meeting it is resolved not to fill the vacancy or unless a resolution for such director's reappointment is put to the meeting and lost.
+If such director is not reappointed or deemed to be reappointed, such director shall retain office until the meeting appoints someone in their place, or if it does not do so, until the end of the meeting.

-32.4 No person other than a Chairman or director retiring by rotation shall be appointed as Chairman or a director (as the case may be) at any National Council meeting unless:
+32.4 No person other than a Chair or director retiring by rotation shall be appointed as Chair or a director (as the case may be) at any National Council meeting unless:

-(a) he is recommended by the directors; or
+(a) such person is recommended by the directors; or

-(c) notwithstanding Article 32.5 in the event that no person or insufficient persons are proposed in accordance with Article 32.4(b) so as to fill all vacant positions as a director the chairman of the meeting at his sole discretion shall be entitled to accept the nomination of any person present at the meeting to fill any remaining positions as a director.
+(c) notwithstanding Article 32.5 in the event that no person or insufficient persons are proposed in accordance with Article 32.4(b) so as to fill all vacant positions as a director the chair of the meeting at the chair's sole discretion shall be entitled to accept the nomination of any person present at the meeting to fill any remaining positions as a director.

-Provided always that in all cases no person shall be appointed or reappointed as Chairman or as a director unless he is a member of the Company entitled to attend and qualified to vote at a National Council meeting in accordance with Article 5.8.
+Provided always that in all cases no person shall be appointed or reappointed as Chair or as a director unless such person is entitled to attend and qualified to vote at a National Council meeting in accordance with Article 27.4(e).

-32.5 Not less than 21 clear days before the date appointed for holding a National Council meeting notice shall be given to all who are entitled to receive notice of the meeting of any person (other than a Chairman or director retiring by rotation at the meeting) who is recommended by the directors for appointment as Chairman or as a director (as the case may be) at the meeting or in respect of whom notice has been duly given to the Company of the intention to propose him at the meeting for appointment as Chairman or as a director (whichever the case may be).
-The notice shall state the Office (if any) for which that person is recommended or proposed (as the case may be) and give the particulars of that person which would, if he were so appointed, be required to be included in the Company's register of directors.
+32.5 Not less than 21 clear days before the date appointed for holding a National Council meeting notice shall be given to all who are entitled to receive notice of the meeting of any person (other than a Chair or director retiring by rotation at the meeting) who is recommended by the directors for appointment as Chair or as a director (as the case may be) at the meeting or in respect of whom notice has been duly given to the Company of the intention to propose that person at the meeting for appointment as Chair or as a director (whichever the case may be).
+The notice shall state the Office (if any) for which that person is recommended or proposed (as the case may be) and give the particulars of that person which would, if that person were so appointed, be required to be included in the Company's register of directors.

-32.6 Subject as aforesaid, the members may by ordinary resolution appoint a person who is willing to act to be Chairman or a director.
+32.6 Subject as aforesaid, the members may by ordinary resolution appoint a person who is willing to act to be Chair or a director.

-32.7 The Board may appoint a person who is willing to act to be Chairman or to be a director (as the case may be) to fill a vacancy.
-A Chairman or director so appointed shall hold office only until the next following National Council AGM and shall not be taken into account in determining the directors who are to retire by rotation at that meeting.
-If not reappointed at such National Council AGM, he shall vacate office at the conclusion thereof.
+32.7 The Board may appoint a person who is willing to act to be Chair or to be a director (as the case may be) to fill a vacancy.
+A Chair or director so appointed shall hold office only until the next following National Council AGM and shall not be taken into account in determining the directors who are to retire by rotation at that meeting.
+If not reappointed at such National Council AGM, such person shall vacate office at the conclusion thereof.